 An excellent idea for springtime egg hunts and baskets!

-Counting bears is not only fun, but it also builds math skills.
+Counting bears are not only fun, but it also builds math skills.

 Your youngster will love welcoming the spring holiday with this entertaining collection of brain-teasers.

 Hippity, Hoppity, Little Bunny (Finger Puppet Book)

 Read and play along with this rhyming story about a bunny, its bird friends, and Easter eggs!
 Filled with colorful spring illustrations and featuring a fun finger puppet toy built into the book.

 FUN and EDUCATIONAL!
 Traceable letters and shapes encourage your child to put down the iPad, turn off the TV and open a world limited only by the imagination.